AsisiphoGxumisa/RecipeShare/README.md

 - Start the project
 - You can use Swagger to test the API by providing a payload or user the Frontend for a UI

+## Database Setup
+To set up the database:
+- Open SQL Server Management Studio.
+- Create a new database.
+- Run the script in `database/RecipeDb.sql`.

 ## Benchmark Results
 Total Time: 8407 ms
 Average Latency: 16,814 ms/request

 ## Walk through video on Loom
 https://www.loom.com/share/478b981a6b924555af25935183c22d5e?sid=5792500b-8d13-49c3-b5bc-ded5d197e83a